bendangelo/EntityJS/README.md

 `entityjs comp rock`

-This will create a new component called *rock* at src/rock.js and will create a test file inside test/rock.js
+This will create a new component called *rock* at scripts/rock.js and will create a test file inside test/rock.js

 `entityjs comp display/hero`

-This will create a new component in the directory src/display.
+This will create a new component in the directory scripts/display.

+### Creating a Test

+`entityjs test name test1 test1`

+Create a test in tests/name_test.js with two test methods.

-### Compiling Code
+### Build Game

 `entityjs build`